Best Honey for Coffee

 Acacia Honey

 The ideal coffee honey.
 Its crystal-clear appearance does not cloud your coffee, and its delicate vanilla-like sweetness enhances without competing.
 Stays liquid naturally, dissolves instantly in hot coffee, and has the mildest flavor of any honey variety.
+High fructose content means it dissolves even in cooler or iced coffee better than most alternatives.

 Keep a small jar of acacia next to your coffee maker.
 Its naturally liquid state means no crystallization hassles.